microspaze/RGPopup.Maui/README.md

 ## Release Notes

+## 1.0.9

+1. Refine fix The popup with Entry can not show above of the keyboard. #9 (iOS)

+2. Fix background unclickable problem for MacCatalyst.

+3. Fix Inputsoft resize android not work on PopupPage #7 (Add new bindable property IsPopupWindowResizable to support PopupPage's layout resizing when SoftInput Keyboard popped-up) (Thanks Reported by https://github.com/guilhermeheibel)

+4. Try to fix Popup renders behind the Android navigationbar #11 (Thanks Reported by https://github.com/jaison-t-john)

 ## 1.0.8

 1.Fix The popup with Entry can not show above of the keyboard. #9 (iOS) (Thanks Reported by https://github.com/john-heaven)